rushvora/enhanced-diplomacy-banners-civ7/README.md

 A Civilization 7 mod that provides a more compact and enhanced UI for diplomacy banners.

-* Compact UI - removes redundant elements that took up way too much space on the screen (ribbons, symbols and background containers).
-* Re-organized relationship icons - banners for leaders you are at war with will have a different background color).
+* Re-designed diplomatic banners with a focus on achieving a more clean and compact UI
+* New relationship icons and war support elements
-* New stat trackers, that appear on hover - total gold treasury, total influence amount and total population.
+* New stat trackers, that appear on hover - total gold treasury, total influence amount and total population
+* Banners are always on (solves a recurring issue with the "Always show yields" toggle)
 * Minor UI adjustments

 ![Enhanced Diplomacy Banners](img/enhanced_diplo_banners.png)